Concurrency with Channels and Processes

 the Sender and the Receiver.
 As one would expect,

-messages can only be send using the Sender
+messages can only be send using the Sender, and only

 Selecting on Channels